Lori E. Ciccomascolo, Dean

 ASFCCE also offers for-credit certificate programs in applied behavioral psychology, alcohol and drug counseling, and thanatology, as well as non-credit certificate programs.
 Individual credit and noncredit Continuing Education Unit (CEU) courses are offered in addition to institutes and special courses planned for business, industry, labor, and government agencies.

-Courses are offered on weekday mornings, afternoons, evenings, and Saturdays.
-The college also offers distance learning courses through the Internet.
+Courses are offered on weekday mornings, afternoons, and evenings.
+The college also offers distance learning courses.
 Students enrolling in a degree program may attend at times most convenient for them.